cslant/blog-docker/README.md

 envsubst < .env.example > .env
 ```

-if you don't have `envsubst` command, you can use the following command:
+If you don't have `envsubst` command, you can use the following command:

 ```bash
 cp .env.example .env